robbintt/outlines/talks/SFPython_HolidayParty_RaymondHettinger_20171207.md

 # Raymond Hettinger Holiday Party Talk 2017

 Raymond says: I will tweet out a link to this presentation later.
 It is in sphinx.
+Notes are in this folder, `/outlines/talks`, as `HettingerHolidaySF2017.pdf`.

 - Mission: Train thousands of Python Developers
 - Mutable Minds, Inc.